Search.

-First of all we use facts from various sources to make vertical outlines of key variables.
-Technicians use computer programs to chart dew point, temperature and other quantities for us.
+First, we make vertical outlines of key variables using facts from various sources.
+Computer programs chart dew point, temperature, and other stuff for us.

 Fitting into the big picture